-- There is good variety in the choice of research and development (R&D) projects available, plus the satisfaction of contributing to patient care.
-However, coping with changes in the NHS and a heavy workload can be stressful.
+- There is a variety of research and development (R&D) projects available, plus the satisfaction of contributing to patient care.
+However, coping with changes in the NHS and a heavy workload can be a challenge.

 You will need to have:

-- the capacity to manage a laboratory project and liaise with a wide variety of technical colleagues;
+- the capacity to manage a laboratory project and liaise with a variety of technical colleagues

 - emotional resilience and good self-awareness.